British Rail Class 14: Operations and preservation

 D9524 was re-engined under the ownership of BP Grangemouth.
 It was later re-engined again under the ownership of the Scottish RPS who, following BR practice, gave it the number 14901.
 It now operates with a Rolls-Royce DV8TCE (640 bhp) power unit.

 The last of the class to be built, D9555, was the final locomotive constructed for British Railways at Swindon Works, in 1965; today it is privately owned and operates on the Dean Forest Railway, Gloucestershire – its original route.

 In July 2014, the East Lancashire Railway hosted ten preserved members of the class as a celebration of the 50 years since their entry into service.

 Fleet

 Models

-Hattons commissioned Danish company Heljan to produce a limited run in OO gauge in three liveries.
-Since then they have announced plans for further examples, still in limited numbers, but in a wider variety of liveries.
+Hattons Model Railways commissioned Danish company Heljan to produce a limited run in OO gauge in three liveries.
+Since then, they have announced plans for further examples, still in limited numbers, but in a wider variety of liveries.

-Graham Farish also produces the Class 14 in several liveries in British N scale.
+In 2010, Graham Farish introduced a BR blue Class 14 in British N gauge.

 Minerva Model Railways announced the production of a ready-to-run O gauge (7mm Finescale) model in May 2019.
 Delivery commenced in February 2022 following delays due to incorrect cab colour on the initial supplies.

 In 2011 a 7 1/4" gauge model of D9522 won best locomotive and best model in show at the national model engineering exhibition in Harrogate.